emead907/emead907/README.md

 ## A Senior at Boise State Univesity

-- 🔭 Currently looking for: Internship in software development or cybersecurty
+- 🔭 Currently looking for: Internship in software development
 - 📚 Education: enrolled at Boise State Unversity, studying Computer Science
 - 📫 How to reach me: emead907@gmail.com
 - 😄 Pronouns: She/Her/Hers